hermandr/transformative-ai-tidyverse/context/paper/w34243-DO-MARKETS-BELIEVE-IN-TRANSFORMATIVE-AI_MinerU__20251024142544.md

 Figure 8 shows an event study for a broad trade-weighted US dollar index from FRED (Board of Governors of the Federal Reserve System, US, 2025d).
 As this plot shows, on median the model releases in our sample saw a weakening of the dollar, consistent with lower demand for the dollar following the fall in interest rates estimated in the main text.
 These declines are significant relative to the placebo distribution, and again persist through 15 days after the model release.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-10-24/200df4f6-5e44-4374-8f30-e3288b220f8f/ce8eb47ef8bf5c8d957ca265ddf53bb733e696339aac2f959b96bdebb8a1f7f0.jpg)\
 Figure 8: Median change in trade-weighted US Dollar index (relative to fifteen days before event).
 Median taken across AI release events in the 2023 and 2024 calendar years.
-Placebo distribution recomutes statistics on dates drawn uniformly at random from sample period.
+Placebo distribution recomputes statistics on dates drawn uniformly at random from sample period.

 # B Robustness Checks